Frightened Rabbit: Charitable work

-Frightened Rabbit have done extensive work with Invisible Children music coalition project, going on tour with them in 2011.
+Frightened Rabbit did extensive work with the Invisible Children music coalition project, taking representatives of the group on tour with them in 2011 to raise awareness of the charity's work.
 They performed songs for them, including a cover of the Death Cab For Cutie song, "Different Names for the Same Thing", as well as performing the song "Scottish Winds", from their new EP.
-At the end of the tour, they auctioned off the guitar they played during the tour, signed by the members, and the proceeds went to the Invisible Children corporation.
+At the end of the tour, they auctioned off the guitar they played during the tour, signed by the members, and the proceeds went to Invisible Children.
 In 2015, Frightened Rabbit raised money for Ditch the Label, a UK anti-bullying charity, after receiving messages from an internet troll.
-In 2017 the band performed at the Sleep in the Park charity event, raising money for homelessness charities in Scotland.
-They were scheduled to perform at the 2018 as well; after the death of frontman Scott Hutchison, the band played at the event with guest vocalists.
+In 2017, the band performed at the Sleep in the Park charity event, raising money for homelessness charities in Scotland.
+They were scheduled to perform at the 2018 as well; after the death of Scott Hutchison, the band played at the event with guest vocalists.